 Here furyjoshua.com assesses the landscape and ranks the best big men around.

-Boxing’s heavyweight division is red-hot as we head into the final stretch of 2025, with Oleksandr Usyk still very much at the top of the pile and a new sensation now ready to usher in the next great era.
+Boxing’s heavyweight division is red-hot as we head deeper into 2026, with Oleksandr Usyk still very much at the top of the pile and a new sensation now ready to usher in the next great era.

 Let’s look at how all the major recent fights have impacted our heavyweight rankings and the world heavyweight title picture.
-And how things might shake out heading towards 2026.
+And how things might shake out in the coming months.

 Our heavyweight rankings